hsbt/minitest-power_assert/README.md

 end
 ```

-If test is failed, you can see follow message.
+If the test above fails, it displays a test result with detailed information about variables:

 ```shell
   1) Failure: